-His debut show took place atop the 58-storey Barclay Tower in Tribeca and was hailed by fashion critics.
+Lak's debut show took place atop the 58-storey Barclay Tower in Tribeca and was hailed by fashion critics.
 Soon after the show, the designer agreed to a US department-store exclusive with Barneys New York .
-The label started with 28 retailers globally for the Autumn/Winter 2016 season and now counts 75 global stockists including MatchesFashion, Browns and Net-a-Porter.
+The label started with 28 retailers globally for the Autumn/Winter 2016 season and now counts over 75 global stockists including MatchesFashion, Browns and Net-a-Porter.

 Sander Lak was nominated for the CFDA Swarovski Award for emerging talent in 2017, and won the prize in 2018.